Treasury Best Practices for Business Continuity

 Invoking business continuity plans cannot mean that these security policies are abandoned, even for a short period of time.
 Such exceptions to policy seriously expose treasury to risk of internal fraud or cybercrime.
 Login procedures to treasury systems must be part of business continuity planning because “it was a disaster” is not an excuse to resort to only using a user ID and password to access your treasury system.

-Maintaining effective treasury information security means that the right login controls are always in place – in normal mode and during a business continuity plan.
+Maintaining effective financial and treasury information security means that the right login controls are always in place – in normal mode and during a business continuity plan.
 Data must remain encrypted at all times.
 And treasury workflows – including setting limits, separation of duties and real-time transaction screening – must be exactly the same, no matter the scenario.
 Any deviation from these requirements means that your organization’s financial data and assets are at risk.
 Because, as we know, effective fraud attempts are well researched with many puzzle pieces put together over months or years.
 And if your treasury system has a weakness that can be triggered simply by making the company’s power go out or internet go offline, we would be kidding ourselves if we think that exposure wouldn’t be uncovered by the wrong people.